JayLoomis/javascripty/functions.md

 ## Static variables

+A static variable is a variable that is allocated once, when the function is declared, and is kept for the duration of the function's life.
+This is in contrast to regular local variables defined in a function, which are allocated each time the function is called.

-A static variable is a variable defined in a function that retains its value across multiple calls to the function.
-JavaScript doesn't have a static keyword like C. Instead, because functions are objects, you can define a static varaible as a member variable of the function's class.
+The practical definition of a static variable is a variable that retains its value across all calls to the function.
+The simplest use of a static variable is to accumulate values for every call to the function.

+While JavaScript uses the `static` keyword for static methods in objects, it doesn't support its use for static variables in functions.
+However, because functions are objects in JavaScript, you can define a static varaible as a member variable of the function's class.
 It's good form to check whether the static function exists, especially because it gives you a reliable way to initialize it.
-Here's an example:
+Here's an
+example:

 ```javascript
 function accumulator(num) {